diskoverdata/diskover-docs/source_files/task_panel.md

 #### Workers Tab

-The Workers tab shows the status and performance of task workers, which are responsible for executing tasks such as file indexing.
+The Workers tab shows the status and performance of task workers, which are responsible for executing tasks such as file scanning.

 - Provides a real-time overview of all active workers, their current workloads, and any tasks they are processing.
 - You can monitor the health and activity of workers, ensuring that they are functioning properly.